top of page

 While allegory is integral to New Fable due to the anthropomorphism of its cat and dog characters, it isn't confined solely to them.
 On occasion, their states of mind and emotions are anthropomorphized as well, and even inanimate objects receive attention.

 During a conversation about New Fable with renowned French fantasy writer Pierre Pevel, winner of the Grand Prix de l'Imaginaire for his novel Les Ombres de Wielstadt in 2002, he referred to this extended allegory, now a hallmark of New Fable, as Allégorie Inanimée.
-Expanding anthropomorphism to include the inanimate and subjective is an innovative literary device that characterises my New Fable's narrative style.
-It introduces a unique flair and vibrancy by anthropomorphising emotions and events in a way that contributes to the genre's growing reputation for luminosity.
+Expanding anthropomorphism to include the inanimate and subjective is an innovative literary device that characterizes my New Fable's narrative style.
+It introduces a unique flair and vibrancy by anthropomorphizing emotions and events in a way that contributes to the genre's growing reputation for luminosity.

 Silence fell for a third time and was beginning to get indignant about doing so.
 When it fell a fourth time, it began complaining about bruises.